DataFire/Integrations/integrations/generated/azure_service_map_arm_service_map/README.md

     * items [MachineGroup](#machinegroup)

 ### MachineGroupMapRequest
 * MachineGroupMapRequest `object`: Specifies the computation of a machine group dependency map.
-A machine group dependency map includes all direct dependencies of a group of machines.
+A machine group dependency map includes all direct dependencies the machines in the group.
+  * machineGroupId **required** `string`: URI of machine group resource for which to generate the map.
-  * filterProcesses `boolean`: If true, only processes between grouped machines will be included.
+  * filterProcesses `boolean`: If true, only processes between specified machines will be included.
 Any connections in or out of those processes will be included.
-  * machineGroupId **required** `string`: URI of machine group resource for which to generate the map.
   * endTime `string`: Map interval end time.
+  * kind **required** `string` (values: map:single-machine-dependency, map:machine-group-dependency, map:machine-list-dependency): The type of map to create.
+  * startTime `string`: Map interval start time.

+### MachineListMapRequest
+* MachineListMapRequest `object`: Specifies the computation of a one hope dependency map for a list of machines.
+The resulting map includes all direct dependencies for the specified machines.
+  * machineIds **required** `array`: a list of URIs of machine resources for which to generate the map.
+    * items `string`
+  * filterProcesses `boolean`: If true, only processes between specified machines will be included.
+Any connections in or out of those processes will be included.
+  * endTime `string`: Map interval end time.
-  * kind **required** `string` (values: map:single-machine-dependency, map:machine-group-dependency): The type of map to create.
+  * kind **required** `string` (values: map:single-machine-dependency, map:machine-group-dependency, map:machine-list-dependency): The type of map to create.
   * startTime `string`: Map interval start time.

 ### MachineRebootStatus